-Elisabeth Moss on Why She Doesn’t Seek out Strong Female Roles
+Elisabeth Moss on Why She Doesn’t Seek Out Strong Female Roles

 Moss wore a long, black Rosetta Getty dress that she brightened with turquoise eyeshadow and pink lips.
 She plays Offred in “The Handmaid’s Tale,” Hulu’s adaptation of the 1985 novel by Margaret Atwood.

-Alexis Bledel, Samira Wiley, Yvonne Strahovski and O-T Fagbenle were among the cast members at the premiere.
+Alexis Bledel, Samira Wiley, Yvonne Strahovski and O.T.
+Fagbenle were among the cast members at the premiere.
 Wiley, who wed “Orange Is the New Black” writer Lauren Morelli in secret in March, debuted a long, low ponytail and wore a matching Christina Economou set.
 She admitted she hadn’t read the book before — despite being assigned it in college — but when she read the script, she felt the story was “timely.”

 “It’s a story of survival and it’s a story of perseverance,” she said.
 “Moira, the character that I play, she never, ever, ever takes no for an answer.
 I appreciate being able to bring her to life.”